cherryontech/neptune-navigators-spring2024/pull_request_template.md

 # Gotchas/What I learned
-Please provide information on any "gotcha" moments and/or brief details about you learned.
+Please provide information on any "gotcha" moments and/or brief details about what you learned.